OOlashyn/portal-helper-vscode/README.md

-# Portal Helper
+# Power Pages Helper

-Set of commands to simplify work with Power Platform CLI for Power Apps Portals / Power Pages.
+Set of commands to simplify work with Power Platform CLI for Power Pages.

 ## Usage